stillmatic/gollum/README.md

 ## Features

+- Automated function dispatch
     - Parses arbitrary Go structs into JSONSchema for OpenAI - and validates when unmarshaling back to your structs
+    - Simplified API to generate results from a single prompt or template
 - Highly performant vector store solution with exact search
     - SIMD acceleration for 10x better perf than naive approach, constant memory usage
     - Drop-in integration with OpenAI and other embedding providers